-- 5. Building fronts should include a moderate to high level of transparency at least 50% to promote pedestrian interest and security. - 6.
+- Building fronts should include a moderate to high level of transparency - at least 50% - to promote pedestrian interest and security. - 6.
 The use of canvas awnings and metal canopies are encouraged to provide shelter and shade to the pedestrian, and color and life to the building façade.

-Patio or street front gardens are permitted along residential street frontages provided that they include landscaped garden walls and frequent entries.
-Individual unit entries with stoops are encouraged along street fronts.
+Patio or street front gardens are permitted along residential street frontages provided that they include landscaping, garden walls and frequent entries.